Berkshire Hills Bancorp Inc. (BHLB)'s Financial Results Comparing With WVS Financial Corp. (NASDAQ:WVFC) | New Business Observer

 |17.06%

-For the past year Berkshire Hills Bancorp Inc. has stronger performance than WVS Financial Corp.
+For the past year Berkshire Hills Bancorp Inc. was more bullish than WVS Financial Corp.

 Summary

-On 8 of the 9 factors Berkshire Hills Bancorp Inc. beats WVS Financial Corp.
+Berkshire Hills Bancorp Inc. beats on 8 of the 9 factors WVS Financial Corp.

 WVS Financial Corp. operates as the bank holding company for West View Savings Bank that provides various banking products and services to residents and businesses.
 The company offers various deposit products, including regular savings accounts, demand accounts, negotiable order of withdrawal accounts, money market deposit accounts, and certificates of deposit, as well as individual retirement account certificates.
 It also provides single-family and multi-family residential real estate loans; commercial real estate loans; construction loans; land acquisition and development loans; commercial loans comprising loans secured by accounts receivable, marketable investment securities, business inventory and equipment, and related collaterals; and consumer loans, such as home equity loans, home equity lines of credit, loans secured by deposit accounts, and personal and education loans.
 The company operates six offices in the North Hills suburbs of Pittsburgh, Pennsylvania.
 WVS Financial Corp. was founded in 1993 and is based in Pittsburgh, Pennsylvania.